babeheim/docs-test/Customize-Font-Awesome.md

 Prerequisites:
 1. Single-path SVG of the icon you want to add

-In the following examples, I'm going to use add to Font Awesome 5 the `fa-list` icon from Font Awesome 4.
+In the following examples, I'm going to add to Font Awesome 5 the `fa-list` icon from Font Awesome 4.

 #### With local/CDN `fontawesome/all.js`